himalachudel/FDSFE_HAcharya/HW7/README.md

 - Use of many colors

 - Unevenly spaced axes.
-The voltage axis has 0.2 spacing and 0.1 spacing at equal scale.
+The voltage axis has 0.2 spacing and 0.1 spacing at equal distance.
 The same is the case for the Flowing Rate axis.

 - The bar height exudes a false impression on viewers.
 2.9 V bar is 2-3 times taller than 2.0 V bar.
 Similarly, 316 mL/min bar is as taller as 0 mL/min bar.